 Here λi is a site-specific trend in snails over time (j).
 Due to this trend, if there is also a temporal trend in temperature, our estimation of β1 would again be contaminated and our estimate would no longer be causally identified.
 On the surface, this appears to be a difficult problem to tease apart.

 Fortunately, there is a simple solution related to the fixed effects transformation: temporal differencing.
 For each time point in our data, if we subtract the previous time point, we produce a model evaluating the relationship between change in our response variable versus change in our causal variable of interest.
-Like the fixed effects transformation, site-level fixed omitted variables drop out.
+Like the fixed effects transformation, the confounding effects of site-level omitted variables that do not change within the study period are therefore eliminated .
 Our site-specific temporal trend remains, and we can accommodate it using dummy variables as before.
 This site-specific coefficient multiplied by the dummy variable, here x2ij, now represents the linear rate of change at this site that is not related to temperature, and we estimate the effect of change in temperature on change in snails controlling for other linear trends at the site level, as seen in Figure 7B.

 Δyij=β1Δx1ij+λix2ij+Δϵij